Exploring dimension learning via a penalized probabilistic principal component analysis: Introduction

+Using a truncated SVD, Gavish and Donoho~\cite{gavish2014optimal} proposed to remove the underlying noise in the singular values via a hard threshold-based approach.
+In this case, the stopping rule based on a single threshold could be useful for recovering the original data in the sense of asymptotic mean squared error, but does not directly inform the minimal rank of the noise reduced data.
+Similarly in isotropic factor analysis, Bai and Ng~\citep{Bai2002} proposed to estimate the number of factors by finding some threshold to separate large and small eigenvalues of the data covariance matrix that leverages various penalty functions, but the approach depends on the correct estimation of error variance.
+Using a different strategy, Passemier \textit{et al}.~\cite{passemier2017estimation} tackled the estimation of the noise variance, which led to a bias-corrected criterion for estimating $k$ when $n >> m$.

-Probabilistic principal component analysis, introduced in the seminal paper of Tipping and Bishop \cite{Tipping1999a}, casts the estimation of PCs as a likelihood optimization problem.
-Although it is possible to use a Bayesian approach to estimate the number of PCs (\cite{Bishop19991}), the full Bayesian estimation using Markov Chain Monte Carlo (MCMC) can be computationally prohibitive for large datasets \cite{hoff2007model} and approximations are needed, such as variational inference \cite{Bishop19992, nakajima2012perfect}.
-Alternatively, Minka \cite{minka2001automatic} implemented Laplace's method to approximate the posterior likelihood and showed it to be often superior to cross-validation and variational inference with the benefit of fast computation.
-For high-dimensional data with a small number of observations, \cite{hoyle2008automatic} noted the unsatisfactory performance of Laplace's approximation and proposed to modify the Bayesian model using a Gaussian parametrization that showed improved performance.
-Observing the symmetry in the data structure, \cite{sobczyk2017bayesian} approximated the Bayesian models for both $\bx$ and $\bx^{T}$, and thus proposed a unifying criterion that works well under divergence of either the number of features, $m$, or sample size, $n$.
+Here we focus on reviewing model-based methods where the solution arises from various model selection criteria.
+Probabilistic principal component analysis (PPCA), introduced in the seminal paper of Tipping and Bishop~\cite{Tipping1999a}, allows the estimation of $k$ as a likelihood optimization problem.
+An alternative Bayesian approach was proposed in~\citep{Bishop19991}, with the caveat that the full Bayesian estimation using Markov Chain Monte Carlo can be computationally prohibitive for large datasets~\citep{hoff2007model} and approximations are needed.
+Indeed, Minka implemented Laplace's method to approximate the posterior likelihood~\cite{minka2001automatic} and showed it to be often superior to cross-validation and variational inference \citep{Bishop19992, nakajima2012perfect} with the added benefit of fast computation.
+An exact marginal likelihood criterion based on a normal-gamma prior distribution has been developed that is competitive with both Bayesian and frequentist methods in low dimensional settings \citep{bouveyron2017exact}.
+For high-dimensional data with a small number of observations, Hoyle \cite{hoyle2008automatic} noted the unsatisfactory performance of Laplace's approximation and proposed to modify the Bayesian model using a Gaussian parametrization that showed improved performance.
+Observing the symmetry in the data structure, Sobczyk et al.~\cite{sobczyk2017bayesian} approximated the Bayesian models for both $X$ and $X^{T}$, and thus proposed two separate criteria that work well under divergence of either the number of observations ($m$) or samples ($n$), while the other one is constant.